Summer Lawn Watering in Northern Virginia: How to Water Your Lawn Properly

 Like most plants, turfgrass wilts when it doesn’t have enough water to maintain an upright position.
 This is a natural response and one that you can avoid by giving your lawn the water it needs.
 Let your lawn stay wilted for too long and it will start to die…

-Overwatering the lawn is more common than you may think.
+Overwatering is more common than most homeowners realize, and the warning signs include fungal diseases, yellowing and wilting grass, muddy or compacted soil, thatch buildup, weed pressure, and visible runoff.
 If you have well-draining soil and an even cross-slope, your lawn can put up with some overwatering without incident.
 But don’t make the mistake of thinking that “if some water is good, more must be better”.

 Excessive lawn watering invites a whole set of problems that will make your lawn look terrible.
 Common signs of excessive lawn watering include: